ge-lighting/prolighting/docs/builder/index.md

+## High Level

-# Installation
+# Electrician

-## Install the Network or Use the Existing one

-## Wire up the keypads, thinking through load locations and load types
+1. Design the system identifying load locations and load types

+1. Wire up the keypads

+1. Verify all loads work for Certificate of Occupancy (CO)

+# Network
+1. Install the Network

+1. Test the Network - Verify all devices have good Wi-Fi access

+# Programming

-## Onboard the keypads, switches and dimmers to Wi-Fi via BLE
+- Onboard the keypads, switches and dimmers to Wi-Fi via BLE, using the SP&L Mobile App

-## Discovery them in Blueprint on Wi-Fi
+- Discover them in Blueprint on Wi-Fi, Identify them and add to the configuration

-## Configure Control Behaviors
+1. Configure Control Behaviors
-1. Lightbanks (Groups of loads)
+    * Lightbanks
-2. Scenes
+    * Scenes

-## Assign Scenes, Lightbanks and Loads to Keypads
+- Assign Scenes, Lightbanks and Loads to Keypad Buttons

+- Save configuration and Upload to the Host